tanmaster/EVM-Simulator/docs/basics.md

 ### To
 The target address of a transaction.
 When using EVM-Simulator, and this address is being shown as 0x0, it means that the currently shown transaction is in the process of creating a contract.
+### Value
+The amount of wei that a transaction holds.
 ### Data
 The data field needs to be specified e.g. when you want to call a contracts' function.
 ### Call depth